 How does a special educator introduce himself or herself to new students?

-In my last blogpost (click here to read it!), I shared what my first day of school looks like as a special educator in the elementary school setting.
-It’s a busy day and there’s many opportunities to meet students and families individually, but I still want to be sure I have time to greet EVERYONE.
+The first day of school is always a busy day and hopefully there’s many opportunities to meet students and families individually.
+However, I still want to be sure I have time to greet EVERYONE.

 During summer PD (professional development, for non-educators reading this), I make sure to let teachers know that I am available to come visit their classroom and read a story to their class.